 Important Note: Attendance will be taken daily and the participation will be based on your attendance.
-If you miss 12 or more of the scheduled regular class meetings, you will automatically fail this course.
+If you miss 7 or more of the scheduled regular class meetings, you will automatically fail this course.
 There are no exceptions to this rule, so you are totally responsible for all your missing classes.
-If you have any circumstances that you inevitably miss class, you have to let me know before the class.